MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/run-scan-microsoft-defender-antivirus.md

 > [!NOTE]
 > By default, quick scans run on mounted removable devices, such as USB drives.

-## Use Microsoft Endpoint Manager to run a scan
+## Use Microsoft Endpoint Configuration Manager to run a scan

 1. Go to the Microsoft Endpoint Manager admin center ([https://endpoint.microsoft.com](https://endpoint.microsoft.com)) and log in.
 2. Choose **Endpoint security** > **Antivirus**.